SamPaddock/MemeMeCreator/README.md

 # meme_V1
-An application to creat and share memes with other.
-The memes can be saved in app after sharing and can be saved in the photos application.
+An application to create and share memes with others.
+The memes can be saved in-app after sharing and can be saved in the Photos application.

 ## Introduction